oliguo/Gitlab-Analytics-By-Python/README.md

 # Update token in token.txt
 Ensure that you have the owner or maintainer permissions of your groups and projects.

 token.txt
 ```
 xxxxxxx
 ```

 # CSVs
+Note: Member Email maybe not able to fetch if member doesn't public it.

 gitlab_data.csv
 ```